Skip to main content

 Frequently Asked Questions

-Hands of Necromancy II is a action game.
+Hands of Necromancy II is a shooter game with fantasy, dark fantasy and violence themes.

 Hands of Necromancy II is available on PC, Mac OS, Windows and Linux.